Tamir-Co/NeuroEvolutional-Dont-Touch-The-Spikes-with-Erlang/README.md

 ```

 ## Usage
-You should open consoles inside the src folder.
+You should open your consoles inside the src folder.
 There are multiple ways you can run the program:

 ### 1 console in 1 computer